A More Personalised Look at Gut Health

 Changes in the gut microbiome and gastrointestinal mucosal barrier

-Altered gut–brain communication and nervous system regulation
+Altered gut–brain communication and autonomic nervous system regulation

 Bowel motility and changes in bowel movement patterns